bxdoan/bxdoan/README.md

 <div align="center">

-> Go confidently in the direction of your dreams.
-Live the life you have imagined.
+> No matter how hard or impossible it is, never lose sight of your goal.

-> — Henry David Thoreau —
+> — Monkey D Luffy —

 </div>